ai-personas/ai-personas/Environment/Informations/README.md

-## Informations
+Informations are the learning materials for Personas.
+The informations any form like binary, text, audio, video etc.,
-Informations for Personas resides here.

 The informations will be added with protobuf definitions which will include information loader, extractor and urls from where information has to be retrieved.

 Informations divided in two parts